mehakkkk33/mehakkkk33/README.md

 ---

 <p align="center">
-  I’m driven by curiosity about space, technology, and the systems shaping the future.
+  I’m driven by a strong curiosity for computer science, emerging technologies, and intelligent systems shaping the future.
-I focus on building solutions that are **clean, purposeful, and designed for lasting impact.**
+I focus on building solutions that are **scalable, efficient, and designed for meaningful real-world impact.** </b>.
-</b>.

 </p>

 * Based in India 📌